My Go-To Travel Essentials

 • Charcoal/ginger – relief for stomach cramps, bloating, indigestion, or any stomach ailment.

 • I also take lutein/zeaxanthin (personal preference) as this helps with natural blue light defence.
-As a blogger I’m always on my screen.
+As a blogger I’m always in front of a screen.

 Keep in mind many countries have their own local supplements that are helpful.
 For example in Southeast Asia Dengue and Malaria are an issue, but papaya leaf is a natural way to prevent/cure these diseases (this is not professional medical advice).
 You can purchase papaya leaf supplements locally.